 18 top-three league team finishes in past 31 years

-Veteran instructor and player Steve Tyler is entering his fifth season as head coach of the Central College women’s tennis program and is in his fifth season with the men's program.
+Veteran instructor and player Steve Tyler is entering his fifth season as head coach of the Central College women’s tennis program and is in his sixth season with the men's program.

 Tyler piloted the Dutch women to an 8-4 mark in 2012 has guided the squad to three top-five Iowa Conference finishes.